-15. Exams
+16. Exams

 Please refer to the individual School's catalogs for more specific exam details relating to your program.
-Any student seeking exam accommodations on the basis of disability must register as a disabled student with the ADA Compliance Office for Students in the Office of Student Services and must provide all required documentation of disability.
-Appropriate and reasonable accommodations, if any, will be determined by the ADA Compliance Office for Students in the Office of Student Services.
+Any student seeking exam accommodations on the basis of disability must apply for services as a qualified student with the Office of Student Disability Services and must provide supporting documentation of disability.
+Appropriate and reasonable accommodations, if any, will be determined by the Office of Student Disability Services.

-16. Financial Policies
+17. Financial Policies